MyatThiriMaung3/e-commerce_web_app/README.md

-# E-Commerce Web App 💻
+# E-Commerce Web App

 **This project is created for the final project of Web Programming with Node.js course at Ton Duc Thang University.**

 An e-commerce web application for computers and computer related products only, which provides fully user friendly features (The features are implemented according to the course's final project requirements).

 ## Features
-- User authentication (Sign up, Login, Logout) with various social media accounts
+- User authentication (Sign up, Login, Logout)
-- Product browsing and search functionality with visual search
+- Product browsing and search functionality
 - Add to cart and checkout process
 - Product rating system and commenting system
 - Admin dashboard for managing the whole web app
 - Analysis on various categories to admin access
-- Notification system for the users through email
-- AI chat bot for products

 ## Technologies intended to be used
 - **Language**: Javascript, HTML, CSS
-- **Frontend**: Javascript, HTML, CSS, Bootstrap, React.js
+- **Frontend**: Javascript, HTML, CSS, Bootstrap, Tailwind
 - **Backend**: Node.js with Express.js
-- **Database**: Mongo DB and PostgreSQL
+- **Database**: Mongo DB
 - **Architecture**: Microservice Architecture, MVC
 - **Tools**: Git + GitHub, VScode, Docker